Is Cedar A Hard Or Soft Wood?

 Regular cleaning is essential to keep cedar wood looking its best.
 Begin by removing any loose dirt or debris using a soft brush or broom.
 For more stubborn stains or grime, mix a solution of mild soap or detergent with water and gently scrub the affected area using a soft cloth or sponge.
 Rinse thoroughly with clean water and allow the wood to dry completely before applying any protective finish.

-See also How To Patch A Hole In Wood?
+See also How To Light A Wooden Wick Candle?

 2. Sealing and Staining